 Korcula island is a collection of natural and cultural heritage, but its jewel is undeniably the town of Korcula.
 According to a legend, Korcula was discovered and founded by the Greek hero Antenor, who escaped from Troy.
-Thus, the old town of Korcula is one of the best examples of fortified medieval town in the Mediterranean and is often called a ‘mini Dubrovnik’ by locals and its visitors.
+Thus, the old town of Korcula is one of the best examples of a

 How to get to Korcula

 Getting to Korcula is not a hard thing to do.
 There are frequent passenger and car ferry sailing from Dubrovnik, Hvar, Brac, and Split for instance.
 As we started our Croatian trip from Dubrovnik, we had to take a ferry from there.
 However, it should be noted that during the mid-season or off-season the ferry lines are limited; the connection gets more common during summer and high season.

 In October, the ferry to Korcula from Dubrovnik goes at 4 pm and costs 120 Kuna

 If you are looking for a cultural experience rather than lounging the whole day on its beach, the town offers many interesting sights, museums, narrow cobblestone streets and ancient buildings.

 The main entrance of the town is through a 17th-century staircase and a majestic 14th-century Revelin Tower.
 The town is surrounded by stone walls mostly from the 13th century.

 Visit the house and museum of Marco Polo